himanshuo/life-of-learning/articles/internet_scale/lecture_2.md

 ## Model View Controller (MVC)
 MVC works, but not always.
-It should not be coped blindly.
+It should not be copied blindly.
 Apps divided into 3 parts
 * Persistent state (models)
 * actions (controllers)